The Lisbon Cathedral(Sé de Lisboa), in the Alfama district, is the most famous in Lisbon, and for good reason.

 The Lisbon church still contains the font used to baptize Saint Anthony, the patron saint of Portugal, in 1195.

-A standout feature of the Lisbon Cathedral is the Romanesque-styled rose window.
-The rose window underwent a reconstruction during the 20th century.
+A standout feature of the Lisbon Cathedral is the Romanesque-styled rose window, which was reconstructed in the 20th century.

 The people used fragments of the original window destroyed in the powerful earthquake in 1755.
 At the time, the roof collapsed on worshipers celebrating the Feast of All Saints.

-Before visiting this Romanesque building, you should know a few things.
+Before visiting this Romanesque building, you should know a few things so you get the best possible experience.

 The tickets include a visit to the abbey and Treasury.
-You can book your tickets online at the official Lisbon Cathedral site.
+You can book your tickets online at the official Lisbon Cathedral website.

 When visiting the cathedral, there are two main tourist sections: the transept, the religious nave, and the sanctuary with the cloisters in the rear.

-The 14th-century cloister you find partially excavated to show the foundation of the mosque on which the church was constructed.
+The 14th-century cloister was partially excavated to show the foundation of the mosque on which the church was constructed.

-The best part is that every part of the cathedral has a story to tell, from the exterior to the interior.
+The best part is that every part of the cathedral, from the exterior to the interior, has a story to tell.

 Before you enter the cathedral, take your time to admire the Romanesque style from the outside.